fullstack-lang/gonggooglecharts/README.md

-A gong stack for display google charts
+A gong stack for displaying google charts

 ### launch application